Stabilizer R\'enyi Entropy for Translation-Invariant Matrix Product States: Discussion and Outlook

 \section{Discussion and Outlook}

-We study stabilizer R\'enyi entropy in translationally invariant matrix product states.
-Analytical results are first derived for representative quantum states and then we develop an efficient algorithm to compute the SRE density in iMPS and apply it to the one-dimensional Ising model, where the SRE density peaks and exhibits non-analytic behavior at the critical point.
-Using this algorithm, we analyze the (non-local) SRE in random iMPS ensembles.
-We find it is bounded by a universal function of entanglement entropy and positively correlated with the logarithmic flatness of the entanglement spectrum.
-Finally, we study the asymptotic behavior of mSRE, which also displays non-analyticity near criticality, highlighting a potential link between mSRE and quantum phase transitions.
+We investigate the SRE in TIMPS.
+After deriving analytical results, we develop an efficient iMPS algorithm and apply it to the 1D Ising model, where the SRE density peaks and becomes non-analytic at criticality.
+For random iMPS, we show that non-onsite SRE is bounded by a universal function of entanglement entropy and correlates with entanglement spectrum flatness.
+Finally, we find that the mutual SRE vanishes asymptotically in injective iMPS but displays critical non-analyticity in its derivative, indicating a connection to quantum phase transitions.

 Several open questions remain for future investigation.
-First, deriving general expressions for the SRE of Dicke states with $k \geq 4$ is challenging, as brute-force methods become infeasible due to rapidly growing bond dimensions.
-Notably, the maximal SRE density appears to increase with $k$, prompting the question of whether it can surpass the single-qubit bound $\log \frac{3}{2}$.
-It is also of interest to determine the limiting form of the SRE density distribution of random iMPS as $\chi \to \infty$, and to identify the explicit form of the universal function bounding the non-local SRE.
-Furthermore, obtaining analytical expressions for the SRE and mSRE in the Ising model, particularly near the critical point using conformal field theory (CFT) techniques, would be highly valuable.
+It is of interest to determine the limiting form of the SRE density distribution of random iMPS as $\chi \to \infty$, and to identify the explicit form of the universal function bounding the non-onsite SRE.
+Furthermore, obtaining analytical expressions for the SRE and mSRE in the Ising model, particularly at the critical point using CFT techniques, would be highly valuable.
 In this context, recent progress has been made in relating SRE to CFT frameworks \cite{Masahiro2025}.
-Finally, investigating the connections between mSRE and other emerging measures of magic, such as non-stabilizer entanglement entropy \cite{Mingpu2024} and quantum non-local magic \cite{Dongheng2025}, may provide deeper insights into the structure of non-stabilizerness in quantum many-body systems.
+Finally, investigating the connections between mSRE and other emerging measures, such as non-stabilizer entanglement entropy \cite{Mingpu2024} and quantum non-local non-stabilizerness \cite{Dongheng2025}, may provide deeper insights into the structure of non-stabilizerness in quantum many-body systems.

 \onecolumngrid